poseidonos/arion/README.md

-# PIBF
+# ARION

-PIBF(PoseidonOS Integrated Benchmark Framework) is a test framework that supports to use 3rd-party benchmark tools such as fio, vdbench, and so on.
-PIBF abstracts and maintains many settings(kernel, poseidonos-cli, nvme-cli, ...) so that user can focus on test scenario itself.
+ARION is a test framework that supports to use 3rd-party benchmark tools such as fio, vdbench, and so on.
+ARION abstracts and maintains many settings(kernel, poseidonos-cli, nvme-cli, ...) so that user can focus on test scenario itself.

 ## 1. Install requirements

-If it's first time to use PIBF, you need to check your python version is higher than 3.6.
+If it's first time to use ARION, you need to check your python version is higher than 3.6.

 ### pip setting (~/.config/pip/pip.conf) for Samsung Intranet
 ```